jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Echo chambers don't like conclusions because they force reflection on whether the hero, his philosophy, and his chosen tools changed the world or not.
 For example, if a fighter gets choked unconscious in a mixed-martial arts fight, he must reflect on his tactics the same way Cinderella did after her dress was torn to shreds.

 However, today's ideologues are not Cinderella, mixed-martial artists, or doctors searching for the best possible tools and techniques needed to win your fight.
-Rather, ideologues like the "liberal professor" and "outcast conservative professor" are old martial arts teachers selling their limited tools and techniques.
+Rather, ideologues are connected to tools and techniques, which have a life cycle of usefulness.
+Once adaptations lose their effectivess, ideologues stop competing on simple effectiness and resort to stories.

 Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and listened to their pains, that martial artists realized no discipline can be the single-source of truth.